Laboratory animal use in Belgium

 Which methods does RE-Place want to collect?

-All ‘New Approach Methodologies’ that can contribute to the reduction and replacement of the total number of laboratory animals!
+All methods that help to unravel scientific questions related to human and animal health, and that can contribute to the ultimate reduction and replacement of the use of laboratory animals.
+Examples include:

-- In vitro and ex vivo methods (e.g. cell lines and tissue cultures);
+- In vitro and ex vivo methods (e.g. experiments with the use of 2D - 3D cell lines and tissue cultures, NRU Phototoxicity Test, AMES, BCOP,…);

-- In chemico methods (e.g. assays evaluating the reactivity and properties of substances or components);
+- In chemico techniques (e.g. assays evaluating the reactivity and properties of substances or components);

 - High-throughput testing strategies and omics techniques (e.g. genomics, metabolomics, proteomics and transcriptomics);